Manaslu Circuit Trek

 There are three types of required permits to trek the Manaslu circuit; however, to obtain the required permits, there are two major rules set by the Government of Nepal: firstly, you must apply for the special restricted area permits through the local registered trekking agency, and secondly, you must have someone to trail along with.
 This means that solo trekking is not allowed; at least two hikers, including a guide, are required to obtain the necessary permits.

-• MCAP (Manaslu Conservation Area Permit costs): The cost for the Manaslu Conservation Area (MCAP), the cost is same as ACAP, costing around NRS 3000 approx. USD 28 and USD 12 for SAARC nationals.
+• MCAP (Manaslu Conservation Area Permit costs): The cost for the Manaslu Conservation Area (MCAP) is the same as ACAP, costing around NRS 3000 approx. USD 28 and USD 12 for SAARC nationals.

 • Special Manaslu Restricted Area Permit costs: To enter the Manaslu protected area, the mentioned restricted permit is required.
 The cost depends on the duration of the trek.
 From September to November (peak seasons), the permit fee becomes higher, i.e., USD 100 (NRS 11500) for the first 1 week, and after exceeding that first 1 week, it costs USD 15 for every additional day.
 During the off-seasons, Restricted Area Permit costs around NRS 9000, i.e., USD 75, and NRS 110,0, i.e., USD 1000/- on any other additional days.